When it comes to voice over bookings at NJP STUDIOS, there is no way around Gabriela.

 Recording

-With how many people are recordings possible in the studios?
+How many people can be recorded in the studios?

-At our headquarters in Küsnacht, recordings up to approx. 5-7 people are possible.
+At our headquarters in Küsnacht we can accommodate up to 5-7 people.
 The Studio City offers space for 2 people at the same time.

 Can I record my song with you?

-If you want to record your own song with us, we need an instrumental of your track on which the recording will be done.
-Of course we can also do recordings where you accompany yourself with your instrument or even bring your own musician.
+If you would like to record your own song with us, we need an instrumental from your track on which the recordings will be made.
+Of course, we can also carry out recordings where you accompany yourself with your instrument or even bring your own musician.

-Can I record with my band at your place?
+Can I make recordings with my band at your place?

-Depending on the production (e.g. simultaneous or single) and the composition of the band, this is possible.
+Depending on the production (e.g. simultaneous or individual) and the composition of the band, this is possible.
 Please contact us so that we can find the best possible solution for your project.

 What services do recordings include?

-The voice director "guides" the speaker through the production and pays attention to the speed of the spoken text, pronunciation, intonation, corrects any mistakes and incorporates the customer's wishes into the production.
-This allows the speaker to concentrate 100% on his job.
+The voice director "guides" the voice artist through the production and pays attention to the speed of the spoken text, the pronunciation, the emphasis, corrects any mistakes and incorporates the customer's wishes into the production.
+This allows the voice artist to concentrate 100% on their job.

 How long does a recording session last?

-For voice recordings, this depends on the project and the customer.
-Basically, we calculate with a professional speaker for a spoken 20-second spot with about 30-45 minutes of recording time.
-Vocal and instrumental song recordings with a length of about 3-4 minutes usually take 1-2 hours.
-But again, it depends on how well-prepared you are.
+For voice recordings, this depends on the project and the client.
+Generally speaking, we expect a professional voice-over artist to record a 20-second spot for around 30-45 minutes.
+Vocal and instrument recordings of a song with a length of around 3-4 minutes usually take 1-2 hours.
+But here, too, it depends on how well prepared you are.

 How does a recording session work?

-Before the appointment, we check if the necessary material (text, music, film, timing) for the recording is available to prepare the session.
-After the greeting and a short sound check, the recording will then take place.
-At the end, we also include time for a debriefing to clarify the selection of takes, the further procedure or any questions.
+Before the appointment, we check whether the necessary material (text, music, film, timing) is available for the recording so that we can prepare the session.
+After the welcome and a short sound check, the recordings are made.
+At the end, we also allow time for a debriefing to clarify the selection of takes, the next steps or any questions.

 How should I prepare for a session?

-For an efficient and smooth execution of a session, it is important that we receive all the material (text incl. translations, music, film) that we need for the recording before the recording.
+For a session to run efficiently and smoothly, it is important that we receive all the material (text including translations, music, film) that we need for the recordings beforehand.

-For speakers and singers, it is advisable to arrive in tune and warmed up.
-Speakers should read the text beforehand, if possible, to clarify any questions about pronunciation at the beginning of the session.
-Singers should practice the song before recording.
-If possible, refrain from consuming sugary or sticky foods before the recording session.
+It is advisable for speakers and singers to come prepared and warmed up.
+Speakers should, if possible, read the text beforehand in order to clarify any questions about pronunciation at the start of the session.
+Singers should practise the song before recording.
+If possible, refrain from eating sugary or sticky foods before the recording session.

-Of course, we even recommend that!
-You can participate in the recording session via online call or on site in the studio and thus directly contribute your comments and wishes.
+Of course, we even recommend it!
+You can take part in the recording session via online call or on site in the studio and contribute your comments and wishes directly.

 Production

-I have a song written but need an instrumental/production to go with it.
+I have written a song, but need an instrumental/production to go with it.

-The division of a song production is very diverse.
-Please let us know in which direction the song should go, what genre it is and what is important to you.
-Feel free to contact us via contact form or phone.
-A raw demo recording and a reference are very helpful in any case.
+The field of song production is very diverse.
+Please let us know which direction the song should take, what genre it is and what is important to you.
+You are welcome to contact us via the contact form or by phone.
+A raw demo recording and a reference are always very helpful.

-The activities of a producer today can include composition/songwriting, instrumentation/arrangement to sound programming and sound design.
-Arranging, recording management or directing can also be part of it.
+The activities of a producer today can range from composition/songwriting, instrumentation/arrangement to sound programming and sound design.
+It can also include mediation, recording management or directing.

 Depending on the project, the producer may be involved in all or only some of these services.